dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ```
 As we explained in passing in Chapter 3, the argument `"f(item)..."` causes all the items in the list returned by `f` to be appended to the `worklist`.

 In our crawler, items are URLs.
-The crawl function we’ll supply to `breadthFirst` prints the URL, extracts its links, and returns them so that they too are visited.
+The crawl function we'll supply to `breadthFirst` prints the URL, extracts its links, and returns them so that they too are visited.
 ```go
   func crawl(url string) []string {
       fmt.Println(url)